How and Why Lights Attract Fish

 Remember, 10% of the water in any lake holds 100% of the fish.
 The rest of the lake is dead water….with or without a light.
 To fish, an old river channel running through the lake is like a highway to other areas of the lake and it provides cover and different depths of water for them to forage in.
 Ideally, a point or a bridge that has the old river channel running adjacent to it is hard to beat.
 Try and find a spot on the point where there is a good drop off.
 If the top depth is 10′ and drops to 50′ very fast, you would want to set up in 15′ to 25′ of water to start.
 If you don’t have any luck there, move deeper or shallower until you find the fish.

 Attracting bait fish is a MUST!
 If the bait fish do not show up in the first 30 minutes after setting your lights, move to another spot.
 Just because they weren’t at one spot doesn’t mean they won’t be at another spot further down the lake.
-Water temperature is a key factor in attracting large numbers of bait fish.
-If the water temperature is below 70 degrees there will be less bait fish around the lights.
-As the water warms up, the bait fish begin to school up and you will attract them by the thousands around the lights.
+Water temperature and oxygen content are key factors in attracting large numbers of bait fish.
+If the water temperature is below 70 degrees or the oxygen content is poor, there will be less bait fish and game fish around the lights.
+If you boat or dock is sitting in good quality water which provides good structure, lights can attract baitfish by the thousands.

 IF POSSIBLE, it’s always better to use (2) lights compared to (1) light in most circumstances.
 Using two lights spread 3′ to 4′ apart will give you a much wider radius of light and will allow more fisherman to fish in different zones of the light.
 However, if you have a smaller boat, one light will provide sufficient light.